Here is the final thing. I did not choose the hunchback view, but somehow I sewed it:

 I did solve the problem by opening up the neckline, taking in the sides of the center seam 2 inches at the neck and tapering down to nothing an inch or so above the waist, and then sewing the neckline back up.
 It looks better now...but the other two problems aren't going away.
 I will try this dress again in a more drapey, lightweight fabric and see if it helps.

 Now I had to figure out the cover-up.
 Surely, I could just make some simple jacket in a nice sequined fabric.
 I wanted purple, but could find only black at Joann's.
 So I bought it and went in search of a pattern.
 I searched my stash...nothing quite right.
-I bought a new pattern--I'm not sure it was even on sale--thinking it might work.
+I bought a new pattern--I'm not sure it was even on sale, which hurts--thinking it might work.
 Butterick 5529:

 I knew it was a risky bet.
 It could look okay or it could look hideous.
 I searched to see who else had made it.
 The examples weren't too bad but nothing quite like what I had in mind.
 But then I saw this version: